Cole Anthony: High school career

 On July 28, 2018, Anthony announced that he would transfer to Oak Hill Academy for his senior year.
-The high school, located in Mouth of Wilson, Virginia, is known for their decorated basketball program.
 He joined the team with Kofi Cockburn, another highly regarded prospect in the 2019 class.
 Entering the season, Oak Hill was widely considered one of the best high school teams in the country.
 Anthony missed a few games of his senior season with an ankle injury.
 He led his team to the semifinals of the GEICO High School Nationals.
 Anthony averaged 18.5 points, 10.2 rebounds, and 10.2 assists per game, leading Oak Hill to a 31–5 record, and became the first player in school history to average a triple-double.
 He earned spots on the USA Today All-USA first team and MaxPreps All-American third team.
 Anthony was recognized as Virginia Gatorade Player of the Year for his success in both basketball and academics.
 He was named MVP of three prestigious high school all-star games: the McDonald's All-American Game, where he had 14 points, five rebounds, and seven assists, and the Nike Hoop Summit and Jordan Brand Classic.